Below are Frequently Asked Questions (FAQ) and the relevant answers.

 Just a case of sitting tight. …… and hitting F5 / refresh! 🙂

-Finally, just remember what we signed up for……
+Finally, just remember what Octopus told us when we all signed up……

 Agile Octopus is a beta product.
 If you’re OK that some things may not work first time, that installations and processes may take longer than we’d like, and you’d like to work with us to make world-changing energy tariffs a reality………